jes8/phenochat/README.md

 ### iOS device

-Do so in Xcode but will need apple dev account (for more details, refer to https://facebook.github.io/react-native/docs/running-on-device.html)
+Do so in Xcode but will need apple dev account (for more details, refer to [React Native doc](https://facebook.github.io/react-native/docs/running-on-device.html))

 ### Android emulator